Home / Europe / Spain / Madrid

 • Try cocido madrileño from established restaurants

-Traditional stew requires proper preparation and heating
+Traditional stew requires careful preparation to achieve its rich flavor and texture

 • Visit churrerías in the morning